Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Evaluation

 \Cref{fig:baseline} presents the results.
 We first observe that \tech achieves steady self-improvement throughout training, despite having no access to task-specific training data.
 This demonstrates that LLMs can self-improve their software engineering ability, such as issue-solving, purely through interaction with raw codebases.
 Furthermore, \tech consistently outperforms baseline RL on both benchmarks across the entire training trajectory, indicating that self-generated tasks provide richer and more effective learning signals than human-engineered data.

-\subsection{Ablation of self-play components}
+\subsection{Ablation of Self-Play Components}

-To isolate the contribution of self-play, we compare the full \tech framework with an injection-only and a repair-only variant, both trained using standard RL.
-In the injection-only setting, the agent is only trained for bug generation, still using the \tech reward but with no training signal from repair trajectories; for repair-only, the agent is exclusively trained to solve bugs, where the bug data comes from the valid, solvable, and deduplicated bugs collected from early self-play runs.
+To isolate the contribution of self-play, we compare the \tech with an injection-only and a repair-only variant, both trained using standard RL.
+In the injection-only setting, the agent is only trained for bug generation, still using the \tech reward but with no training signal from repair trajectories; for repair-only, the agent is exclusively trained to solve bugs, where the bug data comes from the valid, solvable, and deduplicated bugs from prior self-play runs.

 \Cref{fig:role_ablate} shows that self-play is the best.
 Injection-only training degrades the performance since it does not learn from any bug-solving attempts.
 Repair-only training is also inferior because it lacks the evolving task distribution produced by self-play.
 In contrast, self-play requires the agent not only to repair bugs but also to propose challenging ones, which itself embodies substantial learning: identifying passing tests, breaking functionality in meaningful ways, and weakening tests to hide the bug.
 These activities continually expand the training signal and expose the model to new failure modes.
 These results indicate that an evolving and online process of bug generation and bug solving is essential for sustained improvement.